geeofree/geeofree/src/notes/angular/5-Routing.md

 ## Organizing Routing Modules

-We can create multiple routing modules by designating a _root routing module_ using the `RouterModule.forRoot` static method and a _child routing module_ by using the `RouterModule.forChild` static method.
+Routing modules can be organized to separate areas of concern by defining a _root routing module_ (using the `RouterModule.forRoot` static method) and a _child routing module_ (using the `RouterModule.forChild`) static method.

-> **NOTE:** The key difference between the two is that `forRoot`
-> creates a new routing instance each time it gets invoked
-> while `forChild` reuses the same routing instance.
+The `forRoot` static method creates a new `Router` instance while `forChild` reuses the same `Router` instance.

-For example:

 ```ts
 // admin-routing.module.ts